EI-CoreBioinformatics/mikado/docs/Usage/Pick.rst

                             couple of integers.
 Transcripts with intron lengths outside of this range will be penalised.
 Default: (60,
                             900) (default: None)
+      --fasta FASTA         Genome FASTA file.
+Required if pad is enabled (default). (default: None)
+      --no-pad              Disable transcript padding. (default: None)
-      --pad                 Whether to pad transcripts in loci. (default: False) --pad-max-splices PAD_MAX_SPLICES
+      --pad                 Whether to pad transcripts in loci. (default: None) --pad-max-splices PAD_MAX_SPLICES
                             Maximum splice sites that can be crossed during transcript padding. (default: None)
       --pad-max-distance PAD_MAX_DISTANCE
                             Maximum amount of bps that transcripts can be padded with (per side). (default: None)
-      --subloci_out SUBLOCI_OUT
-      --monoloci_out MONOLOCI_OUT
-      --loci_out LOCI_OUT   This output file is mandatory.
-If it is not specified in the configuration file, it must be provided here.
-                            (default: None)
-      --prefix PREFIX       Prefix for the genes.
-Default: Mikado (default: None) --no_cds              Flag.
-If set, not CDS information will be printed out in the GFF output files. (default: False) --source SOURCE       Source field to use for the output files. (default:
+      --no_cds              Flag.
+If set, not CDS information will be printed out in the GFF output files. (default: False) --flank FLANK         Flanking distance (in bps) to group non-overlapping transcripts into a single superlocus.
-                            None)
-      --flank FLANK         Flanking distance (in bps) to group non-overlapping transcripts into a single superlocus.
 Default:
-                            determined by the configuration file. (default: None) --purge               Flag.
-If set, the pipeline will suppress any loci whose transcripts do not pass the requirements set in the JSON file. (default: False)
+                            determined by the configuration file. (default: None) --no-purge            Flag.
+If set, the pipeline will NOT suppress any loci whose transcripts do not pass the requirements set in the JSON file. (default: False)
       --cds-only            "Flag.
 If set, Mikado will only look for overlap in